 A team must formally apply for a disabled player exception and it requires the approval of the league.
 The cutoff to apply for a DPE each season is January 15th.
 If a team has a player go down with a season-ending injury after that date, it cannot obtain a DPE to replace him.
 For instance, the Clippers were ineligible for the exception this year when Chauncey Billups was injured in early February.

 Unlike the mid-level and bi-annual exceptions, the disabled player exception can only be used on a single player.
 However, a team can use it to either sign a free agent or acquire a player in a trade.
 If a team uses its exception to take on salary in a trade, it can acquire a player making up to 100% of the DPE amount, plus $100K.
 For example, a $4MM DPE could be used to trade for a player making $4.1MM.
-Free agents signed using the DPE can be offered a maximum of one year.
+A free agent signed using the DPE can be offered a maximum of one year, while a player acquired via trade using the DPE must be in the final year of his contract.

 The disabled player exception is rarely exercised, but it does give teams a backup plan of sorts, providing the means to replace seriously injured players.